 The use of better materials means a better product.
 The result for you is happier clients, fewer call-backs, a reputation for quality, and more referrals.
 Read about the materials used to make your porch balustrade with the following links:

-G.B. of Olympia, WA: “Western Spindle provided high quality, precisely sawn and milled cedar material (balusters, railing section parts) for a porch renewal project.
+G.B. of Olympia, WA: “American Porch provided high quality, precisely sawn and milled cedar material (balusters, railing section parts) for a porch renewal project.
 The material was sold at a good price and delivered quickly.
 They obviously keep their tooling sharp, and pay attention to manufacturing details.
 The resulting finished work is a great improvement to the appearance and street appeal of our home.
 I would recommend their products to anyone without reservations.

 Here are photos of our new porch.
 Connie and I just finished painting this morning.
 I might add some more trim to the newel posts to doll them up a bit, but we are very happy with the railing and your products.
 Check out our great new granite step!
 All the best”